-Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
+Trade and other receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less allowance for impairment.
+See Note 2.11 for a description of the Group's impairment policies.

-2.14 Cash and cash equivalents
+2.15 Cash and cash equivalents